Skip to Main Content

 Library tours

-• We can also provide self-guided tour sheets and editable maps of each library floor to highlight parts of the physical library and collections.
+We can also provide self-guided tour sheets and editable maps of each library floor to highlight parts of the physical library and collections.
 These can be tailored to particular schools, cohorts and courses.
-Please contact Grant if you would like to arrange these.
+Please contact the library helpdesk if you would like to arrange these.

 The Library and the Learning Enhancement Team (LET) have jointly produced a resource to assist those tackling first/early assignments.
 This covers key digital information skills and academic writing.